sedol1339/files/papers.md

     - IsoBN allows to learn more isotropic representations in fine-tuning
     - We achieve improvement on the average of seven NLU tasks

+Zhou, X., Nie, Y., Tan, H., & Bansal, M. (2020).
+The Curse of Performance Instability in Analysis Datasets: Consequences, Source, and Suggestions. arXiv, 2004.13606.
+Retrieved from https://arxiv.org/abs/2004.13606v2

+    - Previous works have shown performance instabilities, for example, different runs of BERT NLI models have large non-negligible variances on the HANS, contrasting sharply with their stable results on standard validation set across multiple seeds (see "BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance").
+This finding raises concerns regarding the reliability of individual results reported on those datasets and the conclusions made upon these results.
+    - To address this problem, we conduct a deep investigation on model instability.
+    - We observe that the final results of the same model with different random seeds on several analysis sets are of significantly high variance (more than 27 times of that for standard development set, fig. 2).
+The results of the same model on analysis sets and on the standard development set have low correlation (fig. 3).
+Certain datasets have unstable results across different models.
+The instability exists all along training trajectory (fig. 1).
+    - We show that inter-examples correlation within the dataset is the dominating factor causing this performance instability.
+If there are many examples correlated with each other in the evaluation set, then the change of prediction on one example will influence predictions on all the correlated examples (fig. 4), causing high variances in final accuracy.
+    - Our short term suggestion is to report the decomposed variance (Idp Var and Cov).
+The first number (independent variance, i.e., Idp Var) can be viewed as a metric regarding how stable the model makes one single prediction and this number can be compared across different models.
+A high Cov indicates that many examples look similar to the model, and the model may be exploiting some common artifacts in this group of examples.
+A lower Cov usually means that the dataset is diverse and is preferable for evaluation.
+A more stable model should aim to improve the total variance with more focus on Idp Var.
+    - Our long term suggestion is to focus on improving models (including better inductive biases, large-scale pre-training with tasks concerning structure/compositionality) so that they can get high accuracy stably.
+We also encourage the construction of more diverse datasets (in terms of syntax and lexicon).
+Datasets from natural real-life sources usually lead to lower covariance between predictions and show better stability.
+While controlled synthetic datasets are more accurate and effective in evaluating certain linguistic phenomenon, the lack of diversity may increase the model’s ability to guess the answer right and solve only that single pattern/property.

 ## 2021

 Aguilera, M., Millidge, B., Tschantz, A., & Buckley, C. L. (2021).
 How particular is the physics of the free energy principle? arXiv, 2105.11203.
 Retrieved from https://arxiv.org/abs/2105.11203v3